Kick-start Loans - Year 2

 Our partners work in the eastern corridor of South Africa in poor communities along the Mozambique/Eswatini (Swaziland) and Zimbabwean borders.
-They create micro-enterprise and self-employment opportunities for poor women through basic business training combined with micro-loans for start-up and working capital, plus an ongoing support network to ensure success.
+They create micro-enterprise and self- employment opportunities for poor women through basic business training combined with micro-loans for start-up and working capital, plus an ongoing support network to ensure success.
 Loans are repaid with low interest fees and these funds are re-used to help the next person or fund a second loan.
-The project plans to disburse loans to 2,904 new clients in five branches over a 3-year period.
+The project plans to disburse loans to 2,904 new clients in five branches over a 3-year period at $40,000 pa.

 The creation of local micro-enterprise initiatives is a business tool that promotes fair trade, income provision and economic empowerment.
 The in-country implementing partners have established strong relationships on the ground within communities that Entrust has seen in action.
 Group rather than individual loans develop a support network for beginning businesses and improves the rate of return.
 Economic empowerment is a proven tool in community development that supports not only the individual but those in her community and family.
 We like that many of the recipients can apply for further loans to help build their businesses once the initial loan is re-paid.
 Our partners are 67% self- sustaining and this continues to grow.

 $40,000 for year 2 of a 3yr project.
 Total budget $120,000.

 - Distribution of first loans in 5 branches across the east

 - Over 14,500 dependents impacted

 - Operational cost for each new loan - $39